 - People preparing to take Microsoft’s AZ-101 exam

 Learning Path Steps

-Logic apps allow non-developers to automate workflows.
-With this Laboratory, you can learn how to create workflows in Azure Logic Apps, work with variables and controls to develop complex workflows and use connectors to integrate external services into your...
+In this lab, you'll how to create workflows in Azure Logic Apps using variables and controls to develop complex workflows while integrating external services.

 Test your skills in Integrate Services using Azure Functions Apps using this hands-on Lab